Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***What does CORS stand for and what issue does it address?***

-Cross-Origin Resource Sharing (CORS) is a W3C spec that allows cross-domain communication from the browser.
-By building on top of the XMLHttpRequest object, CORS allows developers to work with the same idioms as same-domain requests.
-CORS gives web servers cross-domain access controls, which enable secure cross-domain data transfers.

 ## Q. ***What does async and defer refer in script tag?
 Describe the difference between `<script>`, `<script async>` and `<script defer>`***